Code-Institute-Submissions/kuua/README.md

 ## Pop Art Gallery

+I've designed and built this website to display and promote Pop Art as a way of both building a business and doing good, hoping to get attention from the public and amplify what VUMc is doing.

-A gallery showcasing pieces of art for sale.
-The gallery collaborates with VUMc in Amsterdam, a hospital devoted to advance research in chronic diseases.
+The gallery promotes art and collaborates with VUMc in Amsterdam, a hospital devoted to advance research in chronic diseases.
 KUUA donates 50% of their profits and aims to become a patron of the hospital.

-I've designed and built this website to display and promote Pop Art as a way of both building a business and doing good, hoping to get attention from the public and amplify what VUMc is doing.

 Today, the work exhibited is from one painter (me), but it is the aim of KUUA to become a go-to online gallery for aspiring artists to collaborate.